zhangwei03020915/abp/docs/en/Community-Articles/2024-12-01-OpenAI-Integration/POST.md

 Open the `Index.cshtml` and change the whole content as shown below:

 > Note: This example demonstrates a simple implementation of a sample page that interacts with the OpenAI API, covering chat, [retrieval-augmented generation (RAG)](https://github.com/openai/openai-dotnet?tab=readme-ov-file#how-to-use-assistants-with-retrieval-augmented-generation-rag), and image generation features.
-Each example is explained in detail in the next section, so feel free to continue for a better understanding of the steps and logic involved.x
+Each example is explained in detail in the next section, so feel free to continue for a better understanding of the steps and logic involved.

 ```html
 @page